Nocturne223/inventory-management/USER_ACCOUNTS.md

 ## Overview

-This document contains information about the 10 test users created for the MIT IT Inventory Management System.
+This document contains information about the 10 test users created for the AssetFlow Inventory & Deployment System.
 These users represent different roles and permission levels for comprehensive testing.

 ## User Accounts